rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ## Abstract and learning objectives

-In this hands-on lab, you will deploy the Azure Stack Development Kit and deploy the SQL Database and Azure App Service resource providers as well as download several virtual machine images from the Azure Stack Marketplace.
+In this hands-on lab, you will deploy the Azure Stack Development Kit and deploy the SQL Database and Azure App Service resource providers, as well as download several virtual machine images from the Azure Stack Marketplace.
 From there, you will implement a full taxonomy in Azure Stack consisting of a region, subscription, plan, offer, and quotas.
 After Azure Stack is configured, you will then deploy Azure SQL Database, Web and API apps and then deploy the Contoso application.

+At the end of this hands-on lab, you will be better able to deploy and manage solutions running on Azure Stack.

 ## Overview

-In this hands-on lab, you will deploy the Azure Stack Development Kit and deploy the SQL Database and Azure App Service resource providers as well as download several virtual machine images from the Azure Stack Marketplace.
-From there, you will implement a full taxonomy in Azure Stack consisting of a region, subscription, plan, offer, and quotas.
-After Azure Stack is configured, you will then deploy Azure SQL Database, Web and API apps and then deploy the Contoso application.
+Contoso Finance is one of the largest banks in the United States with a significant amount of their revenue coming from their residential mortgage business.
+As part of Contoso's shift to a cloud first strategy they planning to migrate their loan web applications to a hybrid cloud solution.
+During the planning stages, Contoso realized they would not be able to retain their customer data in US based Azure regions due to corporate compliance policies and regulatory issues.
+They have selected Azure Stack as the deployment method to take advantage of Azure technologies while still maintaining compliance.

 ## Solution architecture